FKA Twigs reframes the question of why abuse victims don’t leave: ‘Why are you holding someone hostage with abuse?’

 The appearance marks FKA Twigs’s first television interview since the New York Times broke news of the civil lawsuit filed early December in Los Angeles Superior Court.
 The 33-year-old singer, born Tahliah Debrett Barnett, has continued to speak out in those two months.
 LaBeouf, 34, has reportedly parted ways with talent agency CAA and been receiving treatment at an inpatient facility.

-In an email sent to the Times regarding the lawsuit, LaBeouf stated that he had “no excuses for my alcoholism or aggression, only rationalizations” and that he had “been abusive to myself and everyone around me for years.”
-He has denied Barnett’s allegations through representatives, though his lawyer Shawn Holley told USA Today that “issuing general denials to all the allegations in a lawsuit is standard procedure in civil practice and signals nothing about Shia’s past statements or his acceptance of responsibility for things he has done wrong.
+In an email to the Times regarding the lawsuit, LaBeouf stated that he had “no excuses for my alcoholism or aggression, only rationalizations” and that he had “been abusive to myself and everyone around me for years.”
+He has denied Barnett’s allegations through representatives, though his attorney Shawn Holley told USA Today that “issuing general denials to all the allegations in a lawsuit is standard procedure in civil practice and signals nothing about Shia’s past statements or his acceptance of responsibility for things he has done wrong.
 Nothing has changed.”

 In conversation with King, Barnett revisited the abuse she says she suffered during the course of her nearly year-long relationship with LaBeouf, which began after they met in 2018 on the set of his semi-autobiographical film “Honey Boy.”
 She noted that he first courted her by “love bombing,” or showering her with over-the-top displays of affection, only to “knock me off the pedestal, to tell me I was worthless, to criticize me, to berate me, to pick me apart.”